Particeep/pricer-integration/README.md

 ### PricerResponse

 This is the type that you have to return to the method quote.
 There is many class for this object, and we will see each of them.
-But to resume, eiher your code return a price given by insurer with extra data specified in the doc or by us or you return an error divised in two types.
+But to resume, either your code return a price given by insurer with extra data specified in the doc or by us, or you return an error divided in two types.

 #### PricerError